haasr/fm_transmitter/README.rst

     Good Vibrations.wav|gain +5
     Bad Moon Rising.wav|gain +5 # this comment will break things.

 As you can see above, you must use a txt file format.
-While you may comments lines by starting them with a pound sign, do not put comments on the same line as a song; fmpirate will not play nicely with the last line in the example text file.
+While you may comment lines by starting them with a pound sign, do not put comments on the same line as a song; fmpirate will not play nicely with the last line in the example text file.
 While it is recommended you save your playlist files